-In order for the adjustment of floor belts to work in the best possible way, it is recommended to calibrate the hydraulic system for the tractor that will be operating the spreader.
+In order for the adjustment of floor belts to work in the best possible way, it is advisable to calibrate the hydraulic system for the tractor that will be operating the spreader.
+The spreader can work even if it is not calibrated, but it will take longer to find the correct application rate once the spreading begins, as well as when changes to spreading volume are made.